Legsinton/Portfolio/Ruin/README.md

   ### How it works

  The whole structure is a sound effects manager that works in 3D and is set up with Enums and Dictionaries.
-  You have control to change size of the object in game, volume, spartial blend and if it should be looping or not.
+You have control to change size of the object in game, volume, spatial blend and if it should be looping or not.
-  And then just call it wherever you want a sound or sound loop to appear
+And then just call it wherever you want a sound or sound loop to appear.

 <table>
 <tr>